pH-Webworld - today's buzz - additional ordering information - bypass banner ad - quick lynx - bottom of page ordering lynx

 Potential cover for Jim McPherson's Tsishah's Twilight.
 The text on the back cover under the Mythos logo reads as follows: "Tsishah Twilight, 47, is the Anthean Aortic of Shenon, Witch Isle.
 She was once possessed of a devil.
 Now she wears a demon.
 In life her demon's name was Shahiyeha.
 Shah's parents are long dead.
 The one of them isn't and Tsishah suddenly finds herself in truly Deep Dreck!

 All images were googled off the Web.
 The Dust Cover was thereupon designed and rendered on PHOTOSHOP by Jim McPherson, 2004.
+Front and back cover text below.

 © copyright Jim McPherson, 2005